Rope: Rock climbing

 The sport of rock climbing uses what is termed "dynamic" rope, an elastic rope which stretches under load to absorb the energy generated in arresting a fall without creating forces high enough to injure the climber.
 Such ropes are of kernmantle construction, as described below.

 Conversely, "static" ropes have minimal stretch and are not designed to arrest free falls.
-They are used in caving, rappelling, rescue applications, and industries such as window washing.
+They are used in caving, rappelling, rescue operations, and various industries, including window washing.

 The UIAA, in concert with the CEN, sets climbing-rope standards and oversees testing.
 Any rope bearing a GUIANA or CE certification tag is suitable for climbing.
 Climbing ropes cut easily when under load.
 Keeping them away from sharp rock edges is imperative.
-Previous falls arrested by a rope, damage to its sheath, and contamination by dirt or solvents all weaken a rope and can render it unsuitable for further sport use.
+Previous falls arrested by a rope, damage to its sheath, and contamination by dirt or solvents all weaken a rope and can render it unsuitable for further sports use.

-Rock climbing ropes are designated as suitable for single, double or twin use.
-A single rope is the most common, and is intended to be used by itself.
+Rock climbing ropes are designated for single, double, or twin use.
+A single rope is the most common and is intended to be used by itself.
 These range in thickness from roughly 9 to 11 mm.
-Smaller diameter ropes are lighter, but wear out faster.
+Smaller-diameter ropes are lighter, but wear out faster.

 Double ropes are thinner than single, usually 9 mm and under, and are intended for use in pairs.
 These offer a greater margin of safety against cutting, since it is unlikely that both ropes will be cut, but complicate both belaying and leading.
 Double ropes may be clipped into alternating pieces of protection, allowing each to stay straighter and reduce both individual and total rope drag.

-Twin ropes are thin ropes which must be clipped into the same piece of protection, in effect being treated as a single strand.
+Twin ropes are thin ropes that must be clipped into the same piece of protection, in effect being treated as a single strand.
 This adds security in situations where a rope may get cut.
-However new lighter-weight ropes with greater safety have virtually replaced this type of rope.
+However, new, lighter-weight ropes with greater safety have virtually replaced this type of rope.

 The butterfly and alpine coils are methods of coiling a rope for carrying.